Cipriano de Rore: I madrigali a cinque voci

-Blue Heron brings to Davis mid-sixteenth-century Italian madrigals for five voices by the Flemish composer Cipriano de Rore.
-Cipriano set lyric poems by Petrarch and others that record the story of a love affair.
-The poems will be recited in both Italian and English to make audible the ways in which the music captures the wide range of emotions.
-Blue Heron’s world premiere recording of De Rore’s 1542 madrigal set was made possible in part by the research of Jessie Ann Owens, UC Davis Distinguished Professor of Music Emeritus and former dean of Humanities, Arts and Cultural Studies.
+Blue Heron brings to Davis mid-sixteenth-century Italian madrigals for five voices by the Flemish composer Cipriano de Rore, setting lyric poems by Petrarch and others.
+The poems will be recited in Italian to make audible the ways in which the music captures a wide range of emotions about the pain and pleasures of love.
+Blue Heron’s world premiere recording (in 2019) of De Rore’s 1542 madrigal set was made possible in part by the research of Jessie Ann Owens, UC Davis Distinguished Professor of Music Emeritus and former dean of Humanities, Arts and Cultural Studies.
 The collaborative project was awarded the American Musicological Society’s Noah Greenberg Award.

 De Rore arrived in Italy in the 1530s, working at first as a freelance musician.
 His very first publication was the 1542 Madrigali a cinque voci, the book from which the madrigals to be presented are taken.
 This landmark publication launched his successful career as chapelmaster in Ferrara, Venice and Parma, where he died in 1565 at only 49.

 He was the first composer to organize a madrigal book in modal order, moving from minor to major keys.
 The poetry itself is also highly organized, consisting of a cycle of sixteen sonnets.
 The ordering enables the music to express both the large-scale narrative of the poetry as well as its many affective moments.
 One of the important conclusions Owens has drawn about De Rore’s work is that his innovations were genre-defining for the madrigal as a whole: “These madrigals, each one a world unto itself, when taken together, tell a story about the pain of love.
 With this print De Rore established the madrigal as a genre that celebrates the fusion of music and poetry.”